Top 10 Strangest Borders In The World Today

 Photo: Bored Panda

-The Slovakia–Ukraine border is an internationally established boundary between Slovakia and Ukraine.
-Both countries inherited it from their previous respective state organizations, Ukraine from the Soviet Union and Slovakia from Czechoslovakia.
+The Slovakia-Ukraine border is a legally recognized border between Slovakia and Ukraine.
+Both countries inherited it from their previous governments, Ukraine from the Soviet Union and Slovakia from Czechoslovakia.

-The current border was established after World War II and stretches for 97 km (60 mi).
-After the admission of Slovakia to the European Union, the border became the external border of the European Union.
+The current border, which stretches for 97 kilometers (60 miles), was established after World War II.
+Following Slovakia's admission to the European Union, the border became the EU's external border.

 16. The DMZ, North Korea/South Korea